diego-conti/ratatoskr/README.md

 There are two main classes used in Wedge to define a metric.

 	`StandardPseudoRiemannianStructure`.
 This is the Wedge class for pseudo-Riemannian metrics defined by an orthonormal coframe.
 Since indefinite metrics are allowed, a signature needs to be specified.
 The directive to describe this parameter is
 	`metric_by_on_coframe(&Parameters::metric, &Parameters::lie_algebra, &Parameters::signature).
 The metric should be passed on the command line as a comma-separated list of one-forms. `signature` should be a pair of integers (p,q).
+The first p entries in the coframe are assumed to be space-like, and the last q time-like.

 	struct Parameters {
 		unique_ptr<LieGroup> G;